 The influence of my father’s love for photography and film, and the inspiration from my family's early travels led me to study film at NYU and then photography at Rhode Island School of Design.
-In 1982 I moved to Australia where I worked for FLIX Animation, a film animation/special effects studio.
+I then moved to Sydney Australia, where I worked for FLIX Animation, a film animation/special effects studio.
 I spent all my spare time sailboarding off Pittwater and briefly attempted crewing on an 18 ft skiff in Sydney.
 That was my first taste of sheeting in, getting bruises and sailing hard.

 I then pursued a professional career at sea crewing on Eye of the Wind, a 130 ft.
-Brigantine, and then a Swan 651 and a Swan 56, for 6 years total.
+Brigantine, followed by a Swan 651 (Frers Design) and a Swan 57 (S&S Design), for 6 years total.
 We sailed throughout the North and South Pacific, Southeast Asia and the Indian Ocean, which included Japan, Korea, Taiwan, Borneo, Papau New Guinea, Solomon Islands, Fiji, Tonga, Madagascar, Cocos Keeling, and Chagos, to name a few.
 It was here that my love for nautical photography took hold, and my photographs and accompanying stories were published in sailing and travel magazines around the world.

 Upon returning to the US, I was introduced to nautical photographer Onne van der Wal and Stock Newport, his stock photo agency that specialized in nautical images.
-I was fortunate to work for Onne for 6 years, as the manager of the agency, before venturing out on my own in 1999 as a freelance photographer.
+I was fortunate to work for Onne for 6 years, as the manager of the agency, before venturing out on my own as a freelance photographer.

-In 1994, I went to Brooklin, Maine to photograph my first Eggemoggin Reach Regatta in Brooklin, Maine.
+A pivotal moment for my career came when I photograph my first Eggemoggin Reach Regatta in Brooklin, Maine.
 Over a hundred wooden and classic boats come to this event every summer and sail for three days of racing around the islands on Penobscot Bay.
-I became instantly captured by the culture and beauty of this wood boat scene and these beautiful classic yachts.
-In 2002 I moved to Midcoast Maine to be nearer to some of the finest wooden boats in the world, and have never felt more at home.
+I became instantly captured by the culture and beauty of this wood boat scene and quickly moved to Midcoast Maine to be amongst some of the finest wooden boats in the world.
+Never have I felt more at home.